mozey/solid/README.md

 ### S - Single Responsibility Principle (SRP)

 **Concept**:

-A class should have one, and only one, reason to change.
+*A class should have only one reason to change.* -- [Robert C. Martin](https://en.wikipedia.org/wiki/Robert_C._Martin), "Agile Software Development, Principles, Patterns, and Practices", 2003

 This means that each class should have a single responsibility or job within the software system.
+If different actors (stakeholder or user) require different changes, those changes should be separated into different classes.

 **Benefits**:
 - Improved code organization and readability.